Berry Law Suppresses Key Evidence, Drug Charges Dropped

-A client represented by Berry Law Firm has had drug crimes charges filed against him dropped after a successful suppression of evidence.
+A client represented by Berry Law has had drug crimes charges filed against him dropped after a successful suppression of evidence.
 He may still be tried on charges of resisting arrest.

 The client, Mr. Sales, was riding his bicycle down the sidewalk in Lincoln when he was stopped by a police officer.
 The officer explained that it was a violation of Lincoln city ordinances to ride a bicycle on the sidewalk.
 This is untrue, and it would later be found that the officer misunderstood the law.